KDot227/Somali-Nuker/README.md

 ## step 8.)

-run setup.bat and have fun
+run setup.bat and say god help in the same server the bot is in for the help menu

 ## Config